 When actress Sarah (Kirsten Bell) breaks up with him after five years of dating, composer Peter (Jason Segel) is devastated.
 He tries to escape his heartbreak by taking a trip to Hawaii, but is horrified to discover that Sarah is staying at the same hotel with the man she left him for, Aldous Snow (Russell Brand).
 Concierge Rachel (Mila Kunis) takes pity on Peter, who is obviously devastated.
 As Peter tries to mend his broken heart in Hawaii — all while avoiding his ex— he and Rachel discover they have a connection.
 A sweet, silly rom com that will warm the heart of anyone who's ever utterly embarrassed themselves during a breakup, Forgetting Sarah Marshall is a hilarious romantic escape.

-Featured still from "Southside With You" via Netflix.
+Featured still from "Magic Mike" via Warner Bros.